Hairy cell leukemia: Second-line therapy

-The typical dosing schedule injects at least 3 million units of interferon-alpha (not pegylated versions) three times a week, although the original protocol began with 6 months of daily injections.

-Some patients tolerate IFN-alpha very well after the first fw weeks, while others find that its characteristic flu-like symptoms persist.
+Some patients tolerate IFN-alpha very well after the first few weeks, while others find that its characteristic flu-like symptoms persist.
 About 10% of patients develop a level of depression.
-By maintaining a steadier level of the hormone in the body, daily injections might cause fewer side effects in selected patients.
-Drinking at least 2 liters of water each day, while avoiding caffeine and alcohol, can reduce many of the side effects.

 A drop in blood counts is usually seen during the first 1–2 months of treatment.
 Most patients find that their blood counts get worse for a few weeks immediately after starting treatment, although some patients find their blood counts begin to improve within just 2 weeks.

-Typically, 6 months are neededto figure out whether this therapy is useful.
+Typically, 6 months are needed to figure out whether this therapy is useful.
 Common criteria for treatment success include: